-Medical Countermeasures (MCMs) include vaccines, therapeutics and diagnostics for the protection of military and civilian personnel against Chemical, Biological and Radiological (CBR) threats, emerging infectious diseases and pandemics.
+Medical Countermeasures (MedCMs) include vaccines, therapeutics and diagnostics for the protection of military and civilian personnel against Chemical, Biological and Radiological (CBR) threats, emerging infectious diseases and pandemics.

-The MCM program has benefited from strong engagement with its Stakeholder Group, a senior whole-of-government advisory group with representatives from the Department of Defence; Department of Health; Department of Industry, Science, Energy and Resources; the Department of Foreign Affairs and Trade and most recently the Department of Home Affairs.
+The MedCM program has benefited from strong engagement with its Stakeholder Group, a senior whole-of-government advisory group with representatives from the Department of Defence; Department of Health; Department of Industry, Science and Resources; the Department of Foreign Affairs, the Department of Home Affairs and the Australian Federal Police.
 In light of the COVID-19 pandemic, this Stakeholder Group has had an even more significant role in directing and prioritising our collective response to the pandemic.

 The program currently has ten active projects comprising two therapeutics, two vaccine candidates, four rapid diagnostics, and two manufacturing scale-up projects.
 This diversity in our project portfolio enables the program to contribute to addressing military and public health capability gaps and contribute to developing Australia’s sovereign resilience.